 "From man and woman's compassion and love, there will be replicas of them born.
 Those are the generations.
 And the Iroquois always say seven generations.
-So that when we think, we are supposed to be thinking seven generations.
-So that what we are doing today is not going to hurt those seven generations when they come.
-The decisions we make have to touch them.
-They have to go that far.
-The things we do in our daily life are not just for you and me.
-They are just as much for the ones that are not born yet.
+So that when we think, we are supposed to be thinking seven

-And when the Creator finished everything, he said, "I did not make a coliseum for you or an archival institute, a building for you to put all the philosophical or spiritual doctrines in.
+And when the Creator finished everything, he said, 'I did not make a coliseum for you or an archival institute, a building for you to put all the philosophical or spiritual doctrines in.
 I did not write it in books or anything.
 The only thing I did is let you live on your Mother Earth.
 And everything you need is at your fingertips.
 Just do not be a pig about it.
 Do not be greedy.
 Share.
 And if you do this, your life will be everlasting.
 But I want you to know, I wait every day for every woman, every man, and every child to take just a couple of minutes, a couple of seconds and face me every day.
 And just say, 'My Creator, I thank you for this miraculous life.
 Thank you, Mother Earth.'

 And that is all that is necessary for us.
 There is no big cathedral.
 There is no Library of Congress that holds our knowledge.
-Just a simple word, thank you, a true word to the Creator, and there will be everlasting life."
-85
+Just a simple word, thank you, a true word to the Creator, and there will be everlasting life."85